KunalSuman/ANGRY-BIRDS/README.md

 To quit the game press "ESC"

-Press "ENTER" to simulate completing a level in the levels page and "SPACE" to simulate losing a level Rest are button which will guide you through the application
+Press "ENTER" to simulate completing a level in the levels page and "SPACE" to simulate losing a level Rest, the button which will guide you through the application

 LUCID = [UML && USE CASE](https://lucid.app/lucidchart/9cdbd809-feea-4b26-8d30-dec170930028/edit?invitationId=inv_56c42be7-6ee3-4b18-adf8-8ea852fdbb99&page=0_0#)